ryancyq/ryancyq.github.io/_posts/2024-07-24-building-a-static-site-with-jekyll-and-tailwind-css.md

 tags: [jekyll, tailwind, tailwind-css]
 ---

-[Jekyll](https://jekyllrb.com/) is a great tool for building static sites, whether for your personal blog or a hobby project website.
-With [Tailwind CSS](https://tailwindcss.com/), it makes building your website easier and more visually appealing.
+[Jekyll](https://jekyllrb.com/) is an awesome tool for building static sites, whether it's for your personal blog or a hobby project.
+Adding [Tailwind CSS](https://tailwindcss.com/) into the mix makes creating your site even easier and way more visually appealing.

-One major benefit of using Jekyll is gaining access to the free hosting offered by [GitHub Pages](https://docs.github.com/en/pages) for public repositories.
-If you're comfortable with this setup, GitHub Pages is a no-brainer choice.
+One huge advantage of using Jekyll is the free hosting you get with [GitHub Pages](https://docs.github.com/en/pages) for public repositories.
+If you're cool with this setup, GitHub Pages is a no-brainer.

-See my post on [Deploy Jekyll to GitHub Pages with TailwindCSS](https://www.ryancyq.com/posts/2024/07/30/deploy-jekyll-with-tailwindcss-via-github-action) for more information on deploying a custom Jekyll build to GitHub Pages.
+Check out my post on [Deploy Jekyll to GitHub Pages with TailwindCSS] for more details on deploying a custom Jekyll build to GitHub Pages.

 ## Prerequisites

-Make sure you have the required dependencies set up on your local machine.
+Make sure you have the necessary dependencies installed on your local machine.

 ## Step 1: Install Ruby and Jekyll

-Install Ruby using `rbenv` and the Jekyll gem.
+First things first, you need to install Ruby using `rbenv` and then get the Jekyll gem.
 Follow [this guide](https://github.com/rbenv/rbenv#installation) to install `rbenv`.

 ```sh
 # Install rbenv and Ruby